Wortexz/suspicious-apk/README.md

 The presence of separate JSON files (e.g., grs_sdk_global_route_config_extservice.json, grs_sdk_global_route_config_hianalytics.json, etc.) suggests the app uses different services or components, each with its own network settings.
 This is common in apps with diverse functionalities (analytics, location services, etc.).
-The app's communication with external servers raises potential data privacy concerns.

 **Presence of Chinese and Russian Domains:**